-South Korea's targets are among the most stringent in the world (Figure 1).
-The European Union (EU) at 95 gCO2/km emission is nominally the most stringent, however, an important consideration is how the test standard for fuel economy.
-The EU tes standard produces significantly lower emissions than achieved under average actual driving conditions.
+South Korea's targets are among the most stringent in the world (Fig. 1).
+The emissions standard in the European Union (EU) is 95 gCO2/km emission and is nominally the most stringent, however, an important consideration is how the standard is tested.
+The EU standard produces significantly lower emissions than achieved under average actual driving conditions.
 South Korea uses the US test standards which are more closely calibrated to actual driving averages.
 Factoring in the test standard difference makes South Korea's standard more stringent than Europe's.

-Climate Action Tracker (2017) concludes that current policies in South Korea will be insufficient to meet the INDC target, and hence further tightening of policies would be required to meet it.
+Climate Action Tracker (2017) concludes that current policies in South Korea will be insufficient to meet the NDC target, and hence further tightening of policies would be required to meet it.
 South Korea has not set fuel economy targets beyond 2020 at this point.